 “Leeches, doctor,” cried his assistant in a trebly voice, rushing through the door with a pot clasped against his chest.

 “There’s no time,” said the doctor, who was holding a scalpel, “no time.
 The imbalance in her humors is too great.
 Fetch me a basin.
 Quickly now!”

 The basin was brought, and once it rested beneath that long, cream-colored arm, the doctor made his incision.
-A rivulet of deep crimson began to flow beside the lighter waterfall of hair.
-The girl whimpered weakly, her face turned away in refusal to watch what was happening to her once-prized body.
+A rivulet of deep crimson began to flow beside the brighter waterfall of hair.
+The girl whimpered weakly, her face turned away in refusal to watch what was happening to her once prized body.